-Split A Hotel: If you’re in a group 3+ people you might be able to save a little money by splitting a hostel room.
-It will be crowded and not very comfortable but you could save a little money.
+Split A Hotel: If you’re in a group 3+ people you might be able to save a little money by splitting a hotel room.
+It will be crowded and not very comfortable, but you could save a little money.

 Couchsurf: Couchsurfing is free and a great way to meet locals.
-Rightly recommended.
+Highly recommended.

-Sleep in Airport/Train Station: This isn’t a good long term plan but it can work in a pinch.
-I’ve slept in a train station once and it was terrible.
-Sleeping in an airport wasn’t as bad but it wasn’t enjoyable.
+Sleep in Airport/Train Station: This isn’t a good long term plan, but it can work in a pinch.
+I slept in a train station once and it was terrible.
+Sleeping in an airport wasn’t as bad, but it also wasn’t enjoyable.